 My personal work as a theater director and educator is a lifelong sandbox of exploring new ideas and developing skills.
 I love collaborating with others as we chase stories to share on-stage.
 Every production brings its own demands, obstacles, and revelatory confrontations to move through together.
 I particularly love facilitating young people’s discovery of themselves and their craft through theatre arts.
 It inspires and teaches me – and guides me in all my other activities.

-Fall is alway a stunning season in Southern Vermont but it’s that first return of cooler breezes in the late summer that I’ve fallen in love with here at Putney.
+Fall is always a stunning season in Southern Vermont but it’s that first return of cooler breezes in the late summer that I’ve fallen in love with here at Putney.
 That exciting first promise of fall is all the more tasty in this beautiful setting.

-Admissions Counselor
+Admission Counselor

 Why do you love working at Putney?